jforge/FluxCraft/README.md

 ## About Coreflux
 This project is built on the [Coreflux](https://coreflux.org) platform, which provides the MQTT broker, data processing capabilities, and development tools used in this solution.
 For more details, check out the official [Coreflux Documentation](https://docs.coreflux.org).

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+### Trademarks and Disclaimers

+- **Coreflux**: "Coreflux" is a trademark of Coreflux Portugal SA.
+- **Minecraft**: This project is not affiliated with Mojang or Microsoft.
+"Minecraft" is a trademark of Mojang Synergies AB.